homerhanumat/tridentmoon/content/classes/index.md

 ## Pavilion Classes

-### Introduction to Aṣṭāṅga Yoga

-Anyone can join this class at any time.
-We go slow enough that newcomers can learn the Sun Salutations, experience a few of the fundamental standing postures, and get a taste of things to come.

-Meeting Times:

-* Fridays, 10-11am.  (**Note**:  No class on December 20 and December 27.)

 ### Aṣṭāṅga Yoga

 Meeting Times:

-* Mondays and Wednesdays, 10-11:30am.  ((**Note**:  No class on December 16 and December 18.))
+* Mondays and Wednesdays, 10-11:30am.

 This class presumes familiarity with Sun Salutations and the fundamental standing postures, such as might be acquired by attending the introductory class 2-3 times.
-We had got into a pattern of doing Primary Series through Nāvāsana, then work-shopping selected subsequent postures, but lately we have also been developing an accessible version of Second Series so people can experience more back-bending.
+Content varies:  sometimes we focus on Primary Series through about Nāvāsana, sometmes on Second Series through the backbends, but usually we follow up with a focused study of a selected theme such as hip-opening or inversions.
 The class runs 90 minutes, but folks who are pressed for time (or decide they have had enough) should feel free to leave early.

+#### Note for Beginners

+Complete beginners are welcome!
+Try to arrive on time or even a little bit early, so I can arrange to take you aise for the first half-hour or so to introduce you to the basic ideas of the Yoga and the fundemanetal opening postures.
+After that we'll rejoin the class and you can follow along as much as you like.

 ### Location and Pricing